 Any actions required must be reviewed across the whole cohort.
-Action Required I confirm that the assessment decisions a and completed in respect of the whole co are accurate, there is no evidence of assessment malpractice and any action points l hort. have been addressed Verifier signature Date Assessor signature Date Lead Verifier signature (if appropriate) Date
+Action Required Target Date for Completion I confirm that the assessment decisions are accurate, there is no evidence of assessment malpractice and any action points have been addressed and completed in respect of the whole cohort.
+Verifier signature Date Assessor signature Date Lead Verifier signature (if appropriate) Date